 DLS provides nonpartisan staff support to the Maryland General Assembly (MGA) through the Office of the Executive Director, the Office of Policy Analysis, the Office of Information Systems, and the Office of Legislative Audits.

 - The Director of the Office of Operations and Support Services (OOSS) oversees Administrative services, including finance, personnel services, and graphic design and printing services.
 Professional and support staff includes upper-level administrators and specialized administrative and support staff.
 Professional staff positions require at least a bachelor's degree or extensive experience.
 Other staff positions require various educational backgrounds and work-related experience.

-- Professional positions in the Office of Policy Analysis (OPA) require a law degree or master's degree in public policy, public administration, accounting, business, economics, finance, science, government, or a related field.
-Policy analysts may staff legislative committees, draft legislation and amendments, participate in the ongoing revision of the Annotated Code of Maryland, or provide analysis of the State budget and the fiscal impact of legislation.
+- Policy analyst positions in the Office of Policy Analysis (OPA) require a law degree or master's degree in public policy, public administration, accounting, business, economics, finance, government, or a related field.
+Policy analysts may staff legislative committees, draft legislation and amendments, analyze State agency budgets or determine the fiscal impacts of legislation, or evaluate the racial equity impacts of certain legislation.